Dynamic Inspection Frequency Calculation Based on Tower Age and Load

 raw_months = max(1.0, raw_months) # Absolute floor at 1 month

-# Enforce compliance & lease constraints
+# Enforce compliance & lease constraints: select the largest minimum interval

 enforced_months = max(